Matt Beaty Preview, Player Props: Royals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the first-ranked team ERA among all league pitching staffs (3.71).
+- The Mariners' 3.72 team ERA ranks first across all league pitching staffs.

-- Mariners pitchers combine to allow 136 home runs (1.1 per game), the fourth-fewest in the league.
+- The Mariners allow the fourth-fewest home runs in baseball (137 total, 1.1 per game).

-- The right-hander's most recent appearance came on Saturday, Aug.
-19 against the Houston Astros, when he went 6 1/3 scoreless innings while giving up two hits.
+- The righty last pitched on Saturday against the Houston Astros, when he went six innings, allowing two earned runs while giving up eight hits.

-- The 25-year-old has an ERA of 3.78, with 8.2 strikeouts per nine innings, in 18 games this season.
-Opponents have a .217 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.